 Blue-green algae, also known as Cyanobacteria, are primitive autotrophic prokaryotes.
 They are a source of food in some parts of the world and patients take the supplemental form to prevent and treat cancer and viral infections, and for weight loss.
 Spirulina species are cultured in alkaline fresh water whereas Aphanizomenon flos aquae (AFA) is naturally grown and harvested from Upper Klamath Lake, Oregon, USA.
 Blue-green algae products frequently contain one or both of these strains of algae.

-Studies have shown that spirulina may be effective against allergic rhinitis (5), in managing diabetes (3), and showed a cholesterol-lowering effect in patients with nephrotic syndrome-induced hyperlipidemia (4).
+Studies have shown that spirulina may be effective against allergic rhinitis (5), for managing diabetes (3), and for lowering cholesterol in patients with nephrotic syndrome-induced hyperlipidemia (4).
 Preliminary data indicate that it may also be a safe and effective agent in the treatment of chronic hepatitis C virus infection (19).

 Animal studies suggest that spirulina has chemo- and radioprotective effects (6), but human data are lacking.

-Blue-green algae may be contaminated by strains of algae (e.g. microcystin species) that are toxic.
+However, blue-green algae may be contaminated by strains of algae (e.g. Microcystis species) that are toxic.

 Calcium spirulan, a polysaccharide extract from Spirulina platensis, demonstrates inhibition of HIV-1 viral replication via possible binding and disruption of CD4-gp120 interaction in vitro, although the clinical significance of this is unknown (15).
 Calcium spirulan also inhibits replication of herpes simplex I, cytomegalovirus, and influenza.